Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing

-\emph{Acknowledgements.}---We thank Francesco Albarelli, Animesh Datta, Aiman Khan and Gabriela W\'ojtowicz for discussions.
-This work was supported by the ERC Synergy grant HyperQ (Grant No.~856432), the EU projects QuMicro (Grant No.~101046911) and C-QuENS (Grant No.~101135359) and the BMBF project PhoQuant (Grant No.~13N16110).
-We acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).
+\emph{Acknowledgements.}---We thank {Klaus M{\o}lmer for helpful comments on the manuscript, and} Francesco Albarelli, Animesh Datta, Aiman Khan and Gabriela W\'ojtowicz for discussions.
+This work was supported by the ERC Synergy grant HyperQ (Grant No.~856432), the EU projects QuMicro (Grant No.~101046911) and C-QuENS (Grant No.~101135359), the BMBF project PhoQuant (Grant No.~13N16110), and the start-up funds for D. Y. from HFNL.
+We acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through Grant No. INST 40/575-1 FUGG (JUSTUS 2 cluster).
 Part of the numerical simulations were performed using the QuTiP library~\cite{JOHANSSON20131234}.

+\emph{Data Availability.}---The data that support the findings of this article are openly available~\cite{yang_2026_18365501}.
+Example codes are available from the authors upon reasonable request.

-\emph{Note Added.}---While completing the manuscript, we became aware of a related work by A. Khan \emph{et al.} on variational calculation of the precision limit of noisy quantum light spectroscopy.
-Both manuscripts are syncronized to appear on arXiv on the same date.
+\emph{Note Added.}---While completing the manuscript, we became aware of a related work~\cite{ljh3-3l4j} on variational calculation of the precision limit of lossy quantum light spectroscopy.
+Both manuscripts have been synchronized to appear on arXiv on the same date. \\\\ \textbf{{End Matter}}

+\emph{Lossy QCRB: linear vs. nonlinear sensors.}---Consider the scenario in Fig.~\ref{fig:fig2}(a), where a sensor is driven by a coherent input, and emits photons into the accessible channel (labeled as f) and the inaccessible channel (labeled as b) at a rate $\eta\Gamma$ and $(1-\eta)\Gamma$ respectively.
+An intriguing and practically relevant question is, how does the QFI of the accessible photons, $I_{\rm f}(\theta,T)$, depend on the efficiency $\eta$?
+As a crude guess, one might estimate $I_{\rm f}(\theta,T)$ as $\eta I_{\rm fb}(\theta,T)$, where $I_{\rm fb}(\theta,T)$ is the joint QFI of the accessible and inaccessible photons.
+Leveraging our numerical framework, here we elucidate this question by quantitative computation of model systems, providing useful insights for real-world sensor platforms.

+Specifically, focusing on the estimation of the driving strength $\Omega$ (see definition below), we obtain the following results: (i) $\eta I_{\rm fb}(\theta,T)$ is indeed a tight bound, i.e., $I_{\rm f}(\theta,T)=\eta I_{\rm fb}(\theta,T)$, for lossy \emph{linear} amplifiers (as excellent models, e.g., of optomechanical force sensors~\cite{Barzanjeh:2022ve} and ensemble magnetometers~\cite{Moller:2017ta}); (ii) For nonlinear continuous sensors, such as the lossy TLS studied in the main text (for which $\Omega$ becomes the Rabi frequency), $\eta I_{\rm fb}(\theta,T)$ is not an accurate measure of the retrievable QFI.
+Interestingly enough, for the lossy TLS we observe that it serves as a loose \emph{upper bound} to the QFI, $I_{\rm f}(\theta,T)\leq\eta I_{\rm fb}(\theta,T)$.

+A linear amplifier is a continuous variable system with a pair of conjugate quadratures $X=(a^\dag+a)/\sqrt{2}$ and $P=i(a^\dag-a)/\sqrt{2}$ satisfying $[a,a^\dag]=1$.
+These can, e.g., be the position and momentum operators of a mechanical oscillator, or be the collective internal spins along two orthogonal directions of an atomic ensemble~\cite{Moller:2017ta}.
+The unknown force $\Omega$ couples with $X$, resulting in the sensor Hamiltonian